pe2mbs/fo-be-demo/README.md

 This is optional, this normally derives from the project_dir.
 When the Angular source folder is not 'src' then this must be used.

+# Angular project
+The Angular project contains a a simple contact's page to demonstrate the pagination component.
+It can be used for both remote and local data.